xppazarr/SalesNotifier/README.md

 - **Black Market Detection**: Automatically detects when the Black Market restocks and sends a notification
 - **Merchant Detection**: Detects when NPCs are back in stock and monitors for replenishment details
-- **Discord Webhooks**: Sends rich embed notifications to your Discord server
+- **Discord Webhooks**: Sends  embed notifications to your Discord server
-- **In-Game Configuration**: Easy-to-use commands to configure the mod

 ## Installation